 Class Project: A class project will be required for this course.
 The topic and scope of the projects will be discussed on the first day of the class.
-The students will be divided into multiple groups and each group will be assigned an industry professional mentor.
-The projects require teamwork and all students in a team are responsible for the successful completion of the project.
-The class project will require a final report (due by November 26, 2015) and a 30 minute presentation by the team.
+The students will work on a real-world in a team.
+The class project will require a final report (due by November 23, 2015) and a 30 minute presentation by each student.

 The content of the project report should provide a general background and historical perspective of the subject matter, and analysis and discussion of the applicable design methods used.
 Maximum report length is 25 pages and this includes double-spaced text, figures, tables, references, and appendices.
 A font size of 12 and a font type of Arial or Times New Roman should be used.
 A cover sheet and a table of contents should be provided and they are not included in the 25 page maximum length.
 If equations are used, they should be properly written using the Equation Editor.
 Handwritten equations or table/figure captions are not acceptable.
 Figures should preferably be redrawn.
 However, if they are scanned, the scan quality will be considered in grading.
 Neatness and organization of the paper will also be considered during grading.
 It is strictly forbidden to directly copy sentences from references.
 Students are expected to read and understand a number of references and summarize the information that they obtained in their own words.
 In addition, a one-page summary of the report should be distributed to the class (including the instructor) on the presentation day.
 The summary should include a brief background of the selected topic with an emphasis on design considerations, or results.
 A list of 3-4 recommended references on the selected topic should also be included at the end of the summary.
-Each class-project presentation (tentatively scheduled for December 4, 2015) will be followed by a 5 minutes Q&A session.
+Each class-project presentation (tentatively scheduled for December 7, 2015) will be followed by a 5 minutes Q&A session.
 EN 101 (Engineering Auditorium) will be reserved for the presentation.
 Students are strongly encouraged to prepare their presentations in Microsoft Power Point and to present it using a computer projector, since most professional presentations (i.e. conferences, interviews, meetings, etc.) are done in this way.
 A computer projector and a computer will be available in the room.
 The students are advised to arrive 30 minutes early and prepare (i.e. loading the file, ensuring the file is accessible, etc.).
-The grading scheme is based on the instructor's grade, professional mentor's assessment, and peers' grades.
+The grading scheme is based on the instructor's grade and peers' grades.
 The presentation grade will be based on organizational skills, time management, clarity of visuals, and delivery of the speech.